 Agreement with Altima to Produce Cheap & Clean Hydrogen in Alberta & British-Colombia

-MONTREAL, February 14, 2023 - St-Georges Eco-Mining Corp.
-(CSE:SX)(OTCQB:SXOOF)(FSE:85G1) is pleased to announce that its subsidiary H2SX and Altima Resources Limited (TSX-V: ARH) have entered into an agreement via a binding term sheet to move forward with the production of cheap and clean hydrogen (ccH2™) in Canada.
+MONTREAL, QUEBEC, Feb 14, 2023 - (ACN Newswire) - St-Georges Eco-Mining Corp.
+(CSE:SX)(OTCQB:SXOOF)(FSE:85G1) is pleased to announce that its subsidiary H2SX and Altima Resources Limited (TSX-V: ARH) have entered into an agreement via a binding term sheet to move forward with the production of cheap and clean hydrogen (ccH2(TM)) in Canada.

 - 2,000,000 shares to be issued upon delivery of a preliminary technological engineering report.